Table of Contents_

 Everyone has to start somewhere when it comes to tomahawk throwing; might as well start with the best axe for beginners: the Light Throwing Tomahawk Axe.
 Why?
 There’s a nice balance in the hand forged carbon steel head and the American hickory handle, while staying lightweight and easily within reach.
+If you need other tools, read our best tools list.

 Lightweight throwing axe of the tomahawk variety.
 Balanced in the handle and axe had for ideal axe throwing capabilities, and good for beginners.